How we engage with the planning system and the advice we provide on planning and development matters.

 As well as being the Government’s statutory conservation adviser for England and providing advice to planning authorities, we are also responsible for designated sites, such as National Parks and Sites of Special Scientific Interest, and for granting applications for Protected Species licences.

 The advice we provide is in line with Government policy and legislation, and we are publicly accountable to uphold it.
 Our role is to provide advice, but it is the responsibility of the relevant decision-maker to consider our advice when reaching a decision.
-View the list of our statutory duties: (38kb) which relate to development management.

 We have established a central hub for our planning and development advisory service.
 The hub assesses consultations quickly and efficiently, responding to straightforward cases directly.
 If a more detailed response is required on specific issues, the hub will forward the consultation onto one of our specialist local advisers for further action.
 We communicate all our formal advice by letter, usually sent electronically.